DaniMS-ZGZ/ScanGAN360/README.md

 The current version of the repository includes a basic, yet functional version to generate scanpaths from a 360º image using the ScanGAN360 model.

 ### Usage
-There is currently one mode of usage for this code:
 ```
 python main.py --mode inference
 ```